skle/cordova-plugin-signature-view/README.md

 which is a string containing an error message indicating what went wrong.

+The `options` argument is an object which can contain the following
+keys:

-The `title` argument is an optional string which indicates what the dialog should show as a heading.
+The `title` option is a string which indicates what the dialog should show as a heading.
+The default is "Please sign below".

-The `htmlPage` argument is also an optional string which supplies a full HTML page which will be presented in a webview above the signature pad area.
+The `htmlPage` option is also a string which supplies a full HTML page which will be presented in a webview above the signature pad area.
 This allows you to place salient parts about the agreement just above the signature, which should help ensure that the user knows what they're signing.
 The base `www` directory is configured as its base URI, so you can use assets from your application.
 See below for more details.
+The default is not to show any HTML.

+The `okText` option is a string which defines the text that should be shown on the OK button.
+Defaults to "OK".

+The `strokeWidth` option is a number which defines the width of the signature line.
+Defaults to 1.5.

 Beware when converting the image data to a data URI: some mobile browsers (and IE) have length limitations on data URIs.
 It's better